mutalyzer/crossmapper/docs/library.rst

 This class provides the functions ``to_position()`` and ``to_coordinate()`` for converting from a locus position to a coordinate and vice versa.
-These functions work with a 2-tuple, see the section about `Noncoding transcripts`_ for the semantics.
+These functions work with a 2-tuple, see the section about `The NonCoding class`_ for the semantics.

 .. code:: python